Seven Oaks & Ross House Museum

 • Contemporary Artists

-The Ross House, formerly known as Brookbank in the 1850’s, was the first post office in Western Canada.
+The Ross House, formerly known as Brookbank, was the first post office in Western Canada.
 In 1855, William Ross was appointed postmaster for the Red River Settlement and ran the office out of his home.
 The average annual salary for the position was 5 pounds sterling to handle thousands of letters, papers, and parcels each year.

 How the mail system worked